Jack Ma's Ant IPO fuels frenzy not seen since dot.com bubble

-HONG KONG (BLOOMBERG) - Ant Group's potentially record-size initial public offering (IPO) could propel technology capital-raising this year past the dizzying heights of the dot.com bubble, an extraordinary showing in a pandemic-stricken year fraught with geopolitical uncertainty.
+HONG KONG • Ant Group's potentially record-size initial public offering (IPO) could propel technology capital raising this year past the dizzying heights of the dot.com bubble, an extraordinary showing in a pandemic-stricken year fraught with geopolitical uncertainty.

 Mr Jack Ma's Chinese financial titan aims to raise at least US$30 billion (S$41 billion) in Hong Kong and Shanghai next month, which could push global first-time share sales by tech firms well past US$57 billion, according to Bloomberg.